-Mr. Satan ("Hercule") from Dragon Ball Z holds this honor.
+Mr. Satan ("Hercule") from Dragon Ball Z holds this honor and is shown in the image at the top of this page.
 He is frequently credited as stronger than any other professional fighter, although this usually does not bother any of the main characters despite their world-saving ventures being unrecognized.
 However, a few characters are not above blackmailing him about the secret...
 Of course, he is the strongest normal human who doesn't know how to use ki when he first appears, and the good guys in fact would rather stay out of the spot-light, so it suits them just fine.
 When push comes to shove however, Mr. Satan is actually a rather decent and kind-hearted man who genuinely cares about people and wants to help them.
 He at least has the Heart of a Hero, if nothing else.

 This is actually subverted in the fight against Kid Buu, where he manages to use his Fake Ultimate Hero status to convince practically every human on Earth to contribute their energy to a Combined Energy Attack, pretty much saving the universe by doing so.
-Sometimes PR and the ability to work a crowd can come in handy it seems.
+Sometimes PR and the ability to work a crowd can come in handy.

 Even before that, he risked his life to get #16's head to Gohan, which precipitated his ascension to SSJ2 and had managed to rehabilitate Fat Buu, an act which got Piccolo to declare that he was worthy of the title of Earth's champion.
 Granted, the latter didn't stick, but it was incredibly impressive nonetheless, and Fat Buu's intervention is the only reason that Goku got the time needed to charge up his Genki Dama.